 The Rating Information Database (RID) allows people to check what rate types and differentials have been applied to their account for a rating year.
-Changes that occur after 1st July 2021 may not appear in the current RID.
-However, if rates for the current year are affected the ratepayer will have received updated assessments and invoices.

 The figures displayed in the RID should not be used as confirmation of the actual rates payable on a property.

 If you require confirmation for legal or other purposes, please refer to your rate assessment or request a rating certificate from Council.

 Any future figures included in the RID are based on current land values and future Annual Plans and/or the Long Term Plan.
 The final rates may vary depending on the adoption of the plans and changes in land values.

 The rating legislation requires the names and addresses of property owners to be publicly available unless there is a request for this information to be withheld.